 Everyone Active’s colleagues pride themselves on being friendly, helpful and knowledgeable.
 Whatever your query or problem, if its with your adult fitness membership, or a piece of equipment, we’re here to help.
 Whether that’s the person behind reception, the lifeguard in the pool or the fitness motivator in the gym, they’ll do their best to help you in any way they can or find someone who can.

 There are also a whole host of expertly-developed video workouts and training plans to try.
-Meanwhile, there’s the member benefits area.
+Meanwhile, there’s the Perks area on the app.
 It’s packed with deals and offers from hugely well-known brands.